SAP-samples/teched2023-XP270/exercises/ex5/README.md

 1. **Set up the integration between SAP Alert Notification service for SAP BTP and SAP Cloud ALM** [Integrate SAP Alert Notification with SAP Cloud ALM]([url](https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/health-monitoring/health-monitoring-setup-configuration/health-monitoring-for-sap-btp-cf.html?anchorId=section_322971014_co)): Activate the switch in SAP Cloud ALM for "SAP BTP: Application Crash" to ensure crash events are automatically ingested.

-2.**Integrate SAP Automation Pilot with SAP Cloud ALM**: [Connect SAP Automation Pilot with SAP Cloud ALM to automate responses to incidents]([url](https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/operation-automation/automation-pilot.html)).
+2. **Integrate SAP Automation Pilot with SAP Cloud ALM**: [Connect SAP Automation Pilot with SAP Cloud ALM to automate responses to incidents]([url](https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/operation-automation/automation-pilot.html)).

-3.**Configure SAP Alert Notification to Collect Cloud Foundry Audit Events:** [Enable the SAP Alert Notification service to start collecting audit events from your Cloud Foundry app]([url](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/application-events)).
+3. **Configure SAP Alert Notification to Collect Cloud Foundry Audit Events:** [Enable the SAP Alert Notification service to start collecting audit events from your Cloud Foundry app]([url](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/application-events)).

-4 **Create an Automation Flow in SAP Automation Pilot**: Design an automated response to app crashes by performing the following:
+4. **Create an Automation Flow in SAP Automation Pilot**: Design an automated response to app crashes by performing the following:
 - Use the commands "GetCfAppState" and "GetCfAppEvents" to retrieve the latest app state and the most recent 20 events for your Cloud Foundry app.
 - Create a custom command to fetch the last 100 lines from the app's log file.
 - Generate a ticket in your Ticket Management System (e.g., Jira) with the collected app insights for faster troubleshooting.
 _Check the [provided content and available commands in SAP Automation Pilot]([url](https://help.sap.com/docs/automation-pilot/automation-pilot/provided-catalogs?version=Cloud))_

-5. Configure SAP Cloud ALM for Health Monitoring: [In SAP Cloud ALM, enable health monitoring for app crashes]([url](https://community.sap.com/t5/technology-blogs-by-sap/cloud-alm-health-monitoring-for-event-configuration/ba-p/13575560)).
+5. **Configure SAP Cloud ALM for Health Monitoring**: [In SAP Cloud ALM, enable health monitoring for app crashes]([url](https://community.sap.com/t5/technology-blogs-by-sap/cloud-alm-health-monitoring-for-event-configuration/ba-p/13575560)).
 Set the following actions:
 - Send email notifications to the DevOps team for immediate awareness of the issue.
 - Trigger the automation flow in SAP Automation Pilot to gather logs and create a ticket for problem resolution.